metruzanca/metruzanca/README.md

 ### 🎧 Music

-I listen to a lot of music while working, heres what I'm currently listening to.\
+I listen to a lot of music, heres what I'm currently listening to.\

 (_It's probably Metal or Synthwave_)